Skip to content

 bool bool

-True if pattern matches
+True if connector matches

-Source code in graflo/util/onto.py
+Source code in graflo/architecture/contract/bindings/connectors.py

 def matches(self, resource_identifier: str) -> bool:

-"""Check if pattern matches a filename.
+"""Check if connector matches a filename.

 Args: